-As part of any recruitment process, the Stolt-Nielsen Group collects and processes personal data relating to job applicants.
+As part of any recruitment process, Stolt-Nielsen and its’ affiliates, subsidiaries and related entities (“The Stolt-Nielsen Group” or “We”) collect and process personal data relating to job applicants.
 We are committed to being transparent about how we collect and use that data, and to data protection obligations.

 What information do we collect?

 In the recruitment process, certain information about you is collected.
 This includes:

 - your name, address and contact details, including email address and telephone number;